What Layers When: Learning to Skip Compute in LLMs with Residual Gates: Limitations

 \section{Limitations}

 Our study targets 1–8 B‑parameter decoder‑only LLMs and evaluates on English reasoning, translation, and general language modeling.
-Because of limited GPU resources, we report single‑seed results and approximate variance by 100 k‑bootstrap resampling; seed‑level sensitivity could be higher in noisier domains.
 We report theoretical FLOP reductions in the main text, as they more faithfully capture methodological differences and enable fair comparison across approaches, while also presenting end-to-end efficiency gains in \S~\ref{end-to-end}.
 An ethics statement and LLM usage is disclosed in Appendix \ref{app:ethics}.